Brennan-Clinch/Chicago-Taxi-Trips-Analysis/README.md

 # Chicago-Taxi-Trips-Analysis
-Big Data Analysis on Chicago Taxi Trips using BigQuery Database
+Big Data Analysis on Chicago Taxi Trips using BigQuery Data Warehouse located on GCP.